Skip to content

 PR Strategy Template: Creating a PR Plan

-Now that you know the why behind creating a PR plan, let’s get tactical.
-What does it really take to develop a solid PR strategy?
+So what does it really take to develop a solid PR strategy?

 We’ve found that having a PR strategy template helps brands to stay on task and check all the boxes.
 Save this guide and refer back to it as you’re developing your PR plan.